Namanlashkari/assingementRadiusAgent/README.md

 Solution1:

     This contains the first solution, it requires you to setup your flask server for handling the rest API's.
-    Also it requires you to have python3, MYSQL & MYSql work bench for local database hosting on your machine.
+    Also it requires you to have python3, MYSQL for local database hosting on your machine.
-    The command and links for the same are attached below,
+    The command and links for the same are attached below.

+    The solution is an unsuccessful attempt at creating a fully functional service which retrieves data from the data in an optimal search and perform operations on the same via calculating weights according to the provided criteria and produce solution using RESTAPI structure.

 Solution2: